Residential child care community: Shift model

-Positive Examples
+Examples

 Benefits

 In the early 2000s, Florida tried to preserve families by providing wrap-around services and not taking children away from their parents.
 This resulted in the death of 477 children, as social workers cannot possibly provide a 24h-service to all the families they are responsible for.
 Additionally, the child maltreatment report of 2016 states a number of 1,539 children that have been maltreated by their foster parents that year, within 51 reporting states.

 Within a residential child care community, it is more likely for things like that to be noticed.
 As the word “community” indicates, there are always multiple people around, ranging from other house parents, teachers, office employees, therapists and caregivers to peer foster children.
 Frequent internal as well as external audits and quality controls aim at identifying and eliminating deficits of any kind.
 As soon as word spreads out about the abuse of a child, the staff member concerned will be removed immediately and no further harm will be made.

 The required hours for foster parents vary between the states, ranging from 4 to 30 hours.
 Still, there are holes regarding documentation as well as several means of “waiving and modifying” training requirements.
 This is the case, even though a vast majority of foster children come from places of neglect and maltreatment, showing a variety of behavioral problems and (mental) health issues.

 Qualitative residential child care communities have established their own quality standards including a training plan for their staff members, whose extent depends on their position.
 The adherence of this plan is monitored which makes waiving and modifying impossible and ensures that staff members stay up to date.